Fixed points of the EM algorithm and nonnegative rank boundaries: Model geometry

 Our theory of EM fixed points distinguishes between the (relatively open) red arcs and their blue boundary points.
 For the MLE problem, the red points are critical while the blue points are not critical.
-By Table \ref{table:notcritical}, the MLE is more likely to be blue than red, for larger values of $m$ and $n$. $\diamondsuit$ \end{example}
+By Table~\ref{tablenotcritical}, the MLE is more likely to be blue than red, for larger values of $m$ and $n$. \end{example}

-This example demonstrates that the algebraic methods of Sections~\ref{sec3}, \ref{sec4} and \ref{sec5} are indispensable when one desires a reliable analysis of model geometries, such as that illustrated in Figure~\ref{fig:greencurve}.
-To apply a method for finding the critical points of a function, e.g. Lagrange multipliers, the domain of the function needs to be given by equality constraints only.
+This example demonstrates that the algebraic methods of Sections~\ref{sec3},~\ref{sec4} and~\ref{sec5} are indispensable when one desires a reliable analysis of model geometries, such as that illustrated in Figure~\ref{figgreencurve}.
+To apply a method for finding the critical points of a function, for example, Lagrange multipliers, the domain of the function needs to be given by equality constraints only.
 But using only these constraints, one cannot detect the maxima lying on the topological boundary.
 For finding the critical points of the likelihood function on the topological boundary by using the same methods, one needs to relax the inequality constraints and consider only the equations defining the topological boundary.
-Therefore, one needs to find the critical points on the algebraic boundary $\overline{\partial \mathcal{M}}$ of the model.
+Therefore, one needs to find the critical points on the algebraic boundary $\overline{\partial\mathcal{M}}$ of the model.

-\section{Fixed Points of Expectation Maximization}
+\section{Fixed points of Expectation--Maximization}

-The EM algorithm is an iterative method for finding local maxima of the likelihood function (\ref{eq:likelihood}).
-It can be viewed as a discrete dynamical system on the polytope $\,\Theta = (\Delta_{m-1})^r \times \Delta_{r-1} \times (\Delta_{n-1})^r$.
-We here present the version in \cite[\S 1.3]{ASCB}.
+The EM algorithm is an iterative method for finding local maxima of the likelihood function (\ref{eqlikelihood}).
+It can be viewed as a discrete dynamical system on the polytope $ \Theta= (\Delta_{m-1})^r \times\Delta_{r-1} \times(\Delta_{n-1})^r$.
+Algorithm \ref{alg1} presents the version in \cite{ASCB}, Section~1.3.